RaymondBalise/Open.Visualization.Academy/README.md

 The `Open.Visualization.Academy` package contains:

-1. A function called `show_structure()`, which is designed to help you work with AI tools like ChatGPT, Claude, Copilot, and Gemini.
+1. A function called `show_structure()`, which prints a report describing a dataset.
+It tries to not print sensitive data.
+This is useful for when you are working with AI tools like ChatGPT, Claude, Copilot, and Gemini.
 To learn about it, run this line in the R Console:
   `vignette("show_structure", package = "Open.Visualization.Academy")`.
 2. Datasets named `laryngectomy` and `analysis`.
 To learn about them, run `?laryngectomy` or `?analysis` in the R Console.
 3. A quiz which covers the material in the Open Visualization Academy class called _Visualization with R's ggplot2 Package and AI Tools like ChatGPT, Claude, Copilot, and Gemini_.